ERGA-consortium/pipelines/assembly/galaxy/0.Data_QC/README.md

 ## Reads preprocessing & QC
-Galaxy Workflows for checking quality and trimming reads from Illumina (WGS, HiC), PacBio and ONT.
+Galaxy Workflows for checking quality and trimming/filtering reads from Illumina (WGS, HiC), PacBio and ONT.

 Load the respective .ga file in Galaxy to run the workflow.